jqhoogland/rationalia-starter/README.md

 - The Effective Altruism Forum (in progress)
 - The AI Alignment Forum (in progress)

+## Notes

+- This vault comes along with a little plugin (tucked away into `.obsidian`) that synchronizes notes.
+To sync the current note, use the `Rationalia: Sync active note with LW/EA` command.
+- Colons, `:` , aren't allowed in filenames, so when they occur in titles, they've been replaced with an endash `—`.
+- To disambiguate posts/sequences/concepts that have the same names, I've added `(Post)`, and `(Sequence)` where necessary.
+(The concept is left alone.)
+- "Concepts" have a corresponding page on the LessWrong wiki.
+"Jargon" items don't, but refer to a common idea or acronym used on the site.

 [^0]: Each concept note has one or more flashcard templates that you can use to [autogenerate Anki flashcards](https://github.com/Pseudonium/Obsidian_to_Anki).
 It's a good idea to [reword the provided definition in your own words](https://www.supermemo.com/#Personalize%20and%20provide%20examples).